 Misalignment around key metrics is a hindrance to successful project execution.
 It’s not uncommon for metrics as simple as “net profit” to be defined differently across departments, and that variability translates into confusion by end-users and mistrust in the final reports.
 Ultimately, the project will fail or require extensive rework to be adopted.

 To avoid misalignment:

-- Establish a centralized and ratified list of key metric definitions.
+- Establish a centralized and ratified list of key metrics.

 Skip the Rework

-To set your data project up for success, avoid jumping into development without thoughtful business impact definition and metric alignment.
-You may save time up front, but you’ll pay for it several times over through countless iterations and rework.
+To set your data project up for success, avoid jumping into development before thoughtfully defining key metrics and desired outcomes.
+You may save time up front, but you’ll pay for it several times over through iterations and rework.
 Additionally, missing the mark will diminish the credibility of your BI initiative and hinder adoption.
-By contrast, a successful launch will demonstrate the impact and benefit of data visibility which is essential to begin shifting the culture toward data driven.
+By contrast, a successful launch will demonstrate the impact and benefit of dashboards, which is essential to begin shifting the culture toward data-driven.

 “If you could get all the people in an organization rowing in the same direction, you could dominate any industry, in any market, against any competition, at any time.” - Patrick Lencioni, Five Dysfunctions of a Team.

 About Blue Margin